NormalVR/Normcore-Documentation/src/guides/using-ar-as-a-spectator-view.md

 ![](./using-ar-as-a-spectator-view/add-ar-foundation-and-arkit.mp4 "Adding AR Foundation and ARKit via the Package Manager.")

-Next, we’re going to import the <a :href="$withBase('/downloads/Normcore%20AR%20Spectator.unitypackage')">AR Spectator Example</a> unitypackage from Normal which includes a few utilities and the scene you’ll end up with at the end of this guide.
+Next, we’re going to import the <a :href="$withBase('/downloads/Normcore%20AR%20Spectator.unitypackage')">AR Spectator Example</a> unitypackage from Normal, which includes a few utilities and the scene you’ll end up with at the end of this guide.

 ![](./using-ar-as-a-spectator-view/import-normcore-ar-unitypackage.mp4  "Importing the 'AR Foundation Example' Unity package.")